mbrio/jquery.designGrid/README.md

 With the default `keyCode` configuration, once the designGrid method has been called, you can hide and show the grid by holding down CTRL + ALT + G

+I have a small [Gist](http://gist.github.com/1217627) up as an example.

 Usage
 -----
 	jQuery.fn.designGrid(params)